Wonder

 Offers a safe space with no judgment and no strings.

 A day in the life of someone with no job will naturally be filled with boredom and frustration.
-However, this isn’t the case with Shoji Morimoto, Japanese man who earns a living doing nothing in particular.
-Throughout his 38years, Morimoto had been familiarized with being told by his family, classmates, and co-workers he was a do-nothing
+However, this isn’t the case with Shoji Morimoto, a Japanese man who earns a living doing nothing in particular.
+Throughout his 38years, Morimoto had been familiarized with being told by his family, classmates, and co-workers he was a do-nothing.

 38-Year-Old Shoji Morimoto earns a fortune doing nothing in particular.